 Vi/Vim is a command-line text editor which is managed via keyboard shortcuts and commands.
-In order to move the cursor into different or specified lines, you should use the keyboard shortcuts or command.
+In order to move the cursor into different or specified lines, you should use the keyboard shortcuts or commands.
 In this tutorial, we will examine how to move or jump into a specified line in vi/vim.

 Start Vi/Vim By Jumping Specified Line

-Vi/Vim is a very initiative command line text editors where you can specify the line number you want to go as a parameter to the vim command.
+Vi/Vim is a very initiative command line text editor where you can specify the line number you want to go as a parameter to the vim command.
 We will just put a plus sign before the line number and provide the file name we want to open and jump inside.
 In the following example, we will go to line number 40 for the file named list.txt.

 $ vim +40 list.txt